QuimMontane/J25-programmig-Quim/Arduino/DNI/DNI_Explanation.md

+---
+# DNI EXPLICATION
+---

 In Spain, the Documento Nacional de Identidad (DNI) is the national identity card that serves as an official identification document for Spanish citizens.
 The DNI number is a unique identifier assigned to each individual, and it consists of both numbers and a letter.
 Understanding the logic behind the DNI number and letter can help in validating its authenticity.

 ## DNI Structure: